giodueck/rubik/README.md

 To interact with the cube enter space separated sequences of moves in the standard notation (described here: https://ruwix.com/the-rubiks-cube/notation/).

 # Algorithm mode
-You have the possibility to see the move count breakdown of the chosen algorithm.
+You have the possibility to see the move count breakdown of the chosen algorithm, and see how each step advanced the solution.